Meet the Coaches

 matthew_ridge@davidsondavie.edu

 Ridge made his college head-coaching debut in 2007-2008 with the Storm following a successful stint as the boys’ basketball coach at East Davidson High School in Thomasville, N.C.
 He turned the Golden Eagles from a bottom dweller into one of the Central Carolina Conference’s top teams over six seasons.
 During 2006-2007, Ridge was the assistant men’s basketball coach at Guilford College, helping lead them to an NCAA Division III Elite Eight showing.
-Ridge coached the inaugural Storm team (2007-2008) to a national ranking of 9th in the nation in the NJCAA Division III rankings, a Co-Championship of the Tarheel Conference regular season and an overall record of 22-7.
+Ridge coached the inaugural Storm team (2007-2008) to a national ranking of 9th in the nation in NJCAA Division III rankings, a Co-Championship of the Tarheel Conference regular season and an overall record of 22-7.
 In the 2008-2009 season, the Storm was ranked as high as 4th in the nation with a record of 25-7 and were again regular season Co-Champions of the Tarheel Conference.

 The third season, 2009–2010, saw the Storm program continue to flourish, overcoming a number of injuries to go undefeated in the conference, capturing the outright Regular Season Championship.
 The team won the Region X title for the first time and defeated an extremely talented Montgomery College – Germantown In the District VII title game to advance to the NJCAA National Tournament in Delhi, N.Y.